Bonner

 Table Chart PROFILE FAQ

-However, public administration & safety is under-represented in Bonner's workforce compared to ACT, at 28.8% versus 30.4%.
-The area appears to offer limited local employment opportunities based on Census data.
-Between September 2024 and September 2025, employment increased by 2.0%, labour force grew by 0.9%, and the unemployment rate fell by 1.0 percentage points in Bonner.
-In comparison, ACT saw employment grow by 1.4%, labour force expand by 1.2%, and unemployment fall by 0.2 percentage points over the same period.
-State-level data from November 25 shows ACT's employment grew by 1.19% year-on-year, with an unemployment rate of 4.5%.
-National employment forecasts from May-25 project a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Bonner's employment mix suggests local employment should increase by approximately 6.4% over five years and 13.2% over ten years, assuming constant population projections for illustrative purposes.
+However, public administration & safety employs only 28.8% of local workers, below ACT's 30.4%.
+Limited local employment opportunities are suggested by the resident population versus working population count.
+Between September 2024 and September 2025, employment levels increased by 2.0%, labour force grew by 0.9%, and unemployment fell by 1.0 percentage points.
+In contrast, ACT saw employment rise by 1.4%, labour force grow by 1.2%, and unemployment fall by 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bonner's employment mix suggests local employment should increase by 6.4% over five years and 13.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment